 Arapahoe County Divorce Attorney

-No matter what Arapahoe County community you live in , the team at Plog & Stein, P.C. can assist you will all your divorce-related matters.
-We have many years of experience helping our clients get through their divorces in a calm and dignified manner, even during periods of emotional turmoil and stress.
-Ending a marriage doesn’t have to be an onerous or painful process.
-If you are negotiating a settlement or in the middle of a contested case going to trial, we understand what you are entitled to and what your rights are as seasoned Arapahoe County divorce attorneys.
-Allow us to assist you, step-by-step, through this process to help you get to the fair resolution you deserve.
-With over 70 years of combined legal experience, our attorneys are ready to protect you with issues related to custody, asset division, spousal support, or child support, and more.
+If you’re going through a divorce in Arapahoe County, the family law attorneys Plog & Stein, P.C. are here to provide you with the quality legal representation you deserve.
+Since 1999, our firm has helped countless clients get through their divorces in a calm and dignified manner, even during periods of emotional and financial stress.
+Ending a marriage doesn’t have to be a difficult or painful process.
+However, given the important issues you’re dealing with, it does need to be done correctly.
+If you are negotiating a settlement or in the middle of a contested case going to trial, we understand what you’re entitled to and what your rights are.
+We also understand what you’re going through and the challenges you face.
+With over 70 years of combined legal experience, our seasoned Arapahoe County divorce attorneys are ready to protect you with issues related to:

 Pursuing a Divorce in Arapahoe County

-The process of attaining a divorce can be simple or very complicated, depending on your circumstances.
-Here are some of the factors that can come into play as you move through the steps of getting a divorce in Colorado.
+The process for getting a divorce can be simple or very complicated, depending on your circumstances.
+The following are some of the factors that can come into play as you move through the steps of getting a divorce in Colorado.

 Initial filing and serving: The first step in the process, after you have contacted an Arapahoe County divorce lawyer, is filing a Petition for Dissolution of Marriage.
 Unless you are working with the other party in an uncontested divorce, they will then need to be served with the papers.
 Once a spouse has been served, he or she has 21 days to file a response with the court.